2023-08-12 09:44:34

 “Come back to town?”
 Oh, Aurelia, you are crazy.
 It’s been more than thirty years since I left, how do you expect me to get back into this village, among the chatter of the neighbors?

-—Or I could go to the capital…
+—Or I might go to the capital…

 “You wouldn’t, believe me,” Virginia settled, unmoved.
 You are not used to it and you are already too old for such a big change.
 Too many people, noise, traffic, smoke… I love all that fuss, but it would kill your poor nerves.
 Trust me, you’re better off here, where you’ve always lived.

 Not even with her greatest effort would Aurelia have found words to describe her sadness and disappointment.
-Throughout her meaningless life, given over to others, the only possible consolation had been to imagine that, at least in her old age, she could count on the spirited company of her sister, and that, under her protective wings, she would finally have the chance to see world, to leave that forgotten corner of the country, to discover at least one different place, just one, before his time ran out.
+Throughout her meaningless life, given over to others, the only possible consolation had been to imagine that, at least in her old age, she might count on the spirited company of her sister, and that, under her protective wings, she would finally have the chance to see world, to leave that forgotten corner of the country, to discover at least one different place, just one, before his time ran out.
 After so much sacrifice, the sleepless nights, the ingratitude of those tyrannical parents, the false and malicious compassion of the neighbors, the hidden taunts of the children… her venerated Virginia left her in the lurch.
 She was leaving her for the second time, and this time was much worse, bloodier, more painful.
 She had just dismissed her unceremoniously, making lazy excuses to get her off her back.
 She saw it crystal clear.
 Virginia, accustomed to a relaxed and capricious life, to not answering to anyone, was not willing to take care of her, to make the slightest effort to thank her for an entire existence of sleeplessness covering her back while she flew free.
 She had become selfish up to that point, if she hadn’t always been.
 How had she not seen him before?

 He wanted to yell all that at her, vomit his grief, confront her.
 She was not able.
 She gritted her teeth, as always, and remained mute, devoured by her demons, while she Virginia chattered like a vain goldfinch.
 She told him that she was leaving the next day, and before that she didn’t know how to reply to Aurelia either.
 What hurry would she be, that foul-mouthed?
 Her husband had been raising hollyhocks for five years, the children were studying in France… did she urge him so much to go back to the cafes and shops?
 Was a lover waiting for her, perhaps?
 A ridiculous idea, considering her age, but with Virginia anything crazy was possible.